Skip to footer content

 }).ToList()

-Conversion using Foreach Loop
+Conversion Using foreach Loop

-private static void ForeachMethod(DataTable dt)
+private static List<Category> ForeachMethod(DataTable dt)

 {